jyz0328/Bike-Traffic-python-Prediction-Tool/README.md

 Q2.
 The city administration is cracking down on helmet laws, and wants to deploy police officers on days with high traffic to hand out citations.
 Can they use the next day's weather forecast(low/high temperature and precipitation) to predict the total number of bicyclists that day?

 Q3.
-Can you use this data to predict what *day*(Monday to Sunday) is today based on the number of bicyclists on the bridges? and question1.py,question2.py and question3.py answer these questions accordingly.
+Can you use this data to predict what *day*(Monday to Sunday) is today based on the number of bicyclists on the bridges?

+Our question1re.py,question2re.py and question3.py answer these questions accordingly.